subroy13/statwizard/content/posts/storage-analysis/index.md

     curdf = curdf.iloc[:(index[0] + 1)]
 ```

 In the above snippet, we calculate the absolute differences in storage sizes between consecutive items ('Diff Storage').
 By finding the median of these differences, we establish a threshold.
-Any directory with a storage size difference above a tolerance level (say 30-50%) of this threshold is considered significant, and hence would be considered.
-In none of the storage size difference is significant, then it means all folders have a similar size and hence all folders should be explored.
+Any directory with a storage size difference above a tolerance level (say 30-50%) of this threshold is considered significant and hence would be considered.
+If none of the storage size differences is significant, then it means all folders have a similar size and hence all folders should be explored.

 To illustrate this, consider this example.
 Suppose you have 4 folders.